nicefella/QlikViewNavigationLogGenerator/README.md

 <add key="logfilelocation" value="C:\\NavigationLog" />
 ```

-* Install document extension to your environment and make sure you deploy iy in the server side by copying the extension into
+* Install document extension to your environment by double clicking the .qar file (in Document Extension folder) in server .
+This will create a new folder in C:\Users\[CurrentUser]\Appdata\Local\Qliktech\QlikView\Extensions\Document and make sure you deploy it also in the server side by copying the same extension directory into
 C:\ProgramData\QlikTech\QlikViewServer\Extensions\Document

-Also make sure you have enabled the extension in your document (In Document Settings / Extension tab)
+* Also make sure you have enabled the extension in your document (In Document Settings / Extension tab)

 * Create a text object and give its id as "txtUserId" and add =OSUser() expression into it.
 This is for obtaining current username.